 King County, WA, severs its connection with the LInX system

 The Law Enforcement Information Exchange, or LInX, is a collaborative regional information sharing system created and maintained by the U.S. Naval Criminal Investigative Service (NCIS).
-LInX that enables investigators to conduct data searches across jurisdictional boundaries, helping them to prevent, stop and solve crimes.
+LInX enables investigators to conduct data searches across jurisdictional boundaries, helping them to prevent, stop and solve crimes.

 Participating agencies feed information into the federal data warehouse daily, in return for access.
 In 2007, U.S. Immigration and Customs Enforcement (ICE) began sharing investigative files with LInX Northwest, which serves law enforcement agencies in the states of Washington and Oregon.

 Scott Somers is the undersheriff in King County, Washington, in which Seattle is the county seat.
 He says detectives there routinely contribute police reports and run queries through Northwest LInX, and investigators use the system multiple times daily to identify suspects and learn to recognize criminal patterns established across hundreds of jurisdictions throughout the nation.

 In February of 2018, King County enacted a local ordinance prohibiting county agents and employees from granting federal immigration agencies access to county facilities, property, equipment or databases, unless the federal authorities produced a judicial criminal warrant.
 It seems that the only online version of this ordinance is on the website of an organization that calls itself the Government Alliance on Race and Equity.

 The King County Auditor's Office describes its purpose as to